alkampfergit/personal-blog/codewrecks/content/post/old/2010/06/lab-management-tf267042-and-dns-configuration.md

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2010/06/image_thumb31.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2010/06/image31.png)

 Then I verified that from all machine in the network if I try to resolve labrtmhost with nslookup it gives me only the address 10.10.1.3.
-Now I reopened the â€œTEst Controller Configuration Toolâ€ and configured again the test controller from the labrtmhost machine, this time it got registered in tfs with the correct Ip.
+Now I reopened the *TEst Controller Configuration Tool* and configured again the test controller from the labrtmhost machine, this time it got registered in tfs with the correct Ip.
 Now I repair testing capabilities on the lab management deployed machine and everything is now ok.

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2010/06/image_thumb32.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2010/06/image32.png)